ibm-cloud-docs/containers/vpc_firewall.md

   {: screen}

 4. Add the public gateway IP addresses to your service's firewall or your on-premises firewall for inbound traffic.
-5. Repeat these steps for each cluster that you want to whitelist.
+5. Repeat these steps for each cluster that you want to allow traffic to or from.

 **To permit egress to a cluster from another service**:

 1. Get the worker node subnets or the worker node IP addresses.
   * **Worker node subnet CIDRs**: If you anticipate changing the number of worker nodes in your cluster frequently, such as if you enable the [cluster autoscaler](/docs/containers?topic=containers-ca), you might not want to update your firewall for each new worker node.
-Instead, you can whitelist the VPC subnets that the cluster uses.
+Instead, you can add the VPC subnets that the cluster uses.
 Keep in mind that the VPC subnet might be shared by worker nodes in other clusters.
     1. Get the **Worker Zones** and **VPCs** that your cluster is created in.
       ```
       ibmcloud ks cluster get -c <cluster>